Mumtarin-Aishee/Repurchase-Prediction-Customer-Retention-Analysis/README.md

 ## Assumptions & Limitations

 The median-interval estimate assumes fairly regular buying behavior; it will be less reliable for a customer who returns after an unusually long gap (e.g. the 196-day case).
 The model currently relies on Power BI's auto-generated date tables rather than a single shared, explicitly marked Date dimension — a cleanup item for the next iteration.

+## Privacy note

+Client name, customer names, and exact revenue figures are anonymized or replaced with illustrative sample data throughout this project's public files.
+The underlying `.pbix` and raw Excel exports contain real customer data and are intentionally **not** included in this repository.